 Some templates use scaling fonts so you can manually set the maximum and minimum sizes for titles, headings, and other key text.

-Note: If you're seeing text overlap on mobile, adjust the font's line height in the Style Editor.
+Note: If you're seeing text overlap on mobile, adjust the font's line height in Site Styles.

 Templates often have built-in mobile padding, which helps optimize your site for smaller browsers and responsive design.
 This means that spacing and padding tweaks that affect your desktop site may not always affect the appearance on mobile.